 This March we will have lived with our Karndean vinyl plank flooring on our main floor for 3 years and I still love it as much as I did on day one.
 Read more about why I chose Karndean vinyl plank flooring.

-Before the vinyl planks we had Armstrong laminate and it was not the best idea when if came to cat pee accidents because it swelled in several areas where the liquid sat for longer periods of time.
+Before the vinyl planks, we had Armstrong laminate and it was not the best idea when it came to cat pee accidents because it swelled in several areas where the liquid sat for longer periods of time.

 Choose affordable rugs and throw blankets

 Do the cats scratch our rugs at times?
-Yes they do, there’s no way around it but having affordable durable rugs that look pretty helps.
-Whenever there is an area where they tend to pull threads, I place a out on it.
+Yes, they do, there’s no way around it but having affordable durable rugs that look pretty helps.
+Whenever there is an area where they tend to pull threads, I place a pouf/ottoman on it.
 Not kidding.
 They also look pretty and give the cats another piece to sleep on.

-The below rugs are what we currently have in our home
+rugs that we currently have in our home

 Have an area just for them in every room